-Powered by Xtreme N[TM] technology, the DWA-552 provides a faster wireless connection and superior reception than 802.11g^{}.
-The DWA-552 is designed for use in bigger homes and for those that demand higher networking.
-Maximize wireless performance by connecting this desktop adapter to a Xtreme N[TM] Router and stay connected from virtually anywhere in the home.
-This adapter supports WEP, WPA, and WPA2 encryption to prevent outside intrusion and protect your personal information from being exposed.
+Powered by Xtreme N[TM] Dual Band technology, the DWA-160 provides a faster wireless connection and superior reception than 802.11a or 802.11g.
+The DWA-160 is designed for use in bigger homes and for those that demand higher networking, and its 5GHz Mediaband helps avoid interference by providing a clearer wireless band for signals than existing 802.11g products.
+Maximize wireless performance by connecting this USB Adapter to a Xtreme N[TM] Dual Band Media router or an Xtreme N[TM] Gaming router, and stay connected from virtually anywhere in the home.
+This USB Adapter supports WPA[TM] and WPA2[TM] encryption to prevent outside intrusion and protect your personal information from being exposed.